Florida Roundup Glyphosate Attorney

 In August of 2018, a jury awarded a former school groundskeeper $289 million in damages after he was diagnosed with non-Hodgkin’s lymphoma.
 The former groundskeeper was exposed to Roundup 20-30 times a year in his position at the school.
 The case was expedited as the man was near death, and it was unsure whether or not he would even live to the date of the trial.

-Glyphosate exposure has been linked to non-Hodgkin’s lymphoma, multiple myeloma, and leukemia by the medical and scientific community.
+Glyphosate exposure has been linked to non-Hodgkin’s lymphoma and leukemia by the medical and scientific community.

 Monsanto’s Response to Cancer Findings